rownahGift/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. it must be in that file- > Display lines containing the pattern “root” from the file /etc/passwd
 15. count that word- > Display the number of lines that contain the pattern “bin” in the file /etc/passwd
 16. whats next- > Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+17. i hate bins- > Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.